History of the nude in art: India

 The first great Indian civilization, of Neolithic sign, occurred around 2500–1500 BC in the Indus River area, around the cities of Mohenjo-Dāro (present-day Pakistan) and Harappa (Punjab).
 Various terracotta figures have been found representing chariots, animals and human figures, some of them naked and with sexual symbols (the male liṅgam and the female yoni), related to the cult of fertility.
 There have also been found bronze pieces such as The Dancing Girl of Mohenjo-Dāro, with rounded anatomical forms, being to highlight the work both before and after, offering a global image of the figure.

 Between the 3rd and 1st centuries BC the maurya art developed, where the first Indian iconographic typologies emerged with the representation of the yakṣīs (nature spirits), generally in the form of nude women adorned with jewels, as can be seen in the east door of the stūpa of Sānchī.
 These figures were usually depicted in tribhaṅga ("triple bending"), a pose with a sinuous movement forming three curves, typical of Indian sculpture ever since.
 This type of representation initiated the genre of erotic art in India, with a curious synthesis of sensuality and spirituality.

 In Gupta art (4th–8th centuries) sculpture was characterized by the smoothness of the lines, the perfection of the faces, which denote an ideal beauty, but of a somewhat mystical tone, and a slight tribhaṅga-like movement, as glimpsed in the Torso of bodhisattva from Sānchī (5th century), which together with the smoothness of the skin manifests a great precision in the jewelry and clothing.

-The 8th-13th centuries were the golden age of Hindu art, with great profusion of erotic sculpture in temples such as Sūrya in Koṇārak (1240–1258) and the set of Khajurāho (Madhya Pradesh, X-XI centuries), which are the most profusely represented scenes of tantric eroticism, with various groups (mithunas) arranged in friezes (kāma-bandha) developing various erotic postures.
+The 8th-13th centuries were the golden age of Hindu art, with great profusion of erotic sculpture in temples such as Sūrya in Koṇārak (1240–1258) and the set of Khajurāho (Madhya Pradesh, 10th-11th centuries), which are the most profusely represented scenes of tantric eroticism, with various groups (mithunas) arranged in friezes (kāma-bandha) developing various erotic postures.
 This type of erotic sculpture was also developed outside India, as in Angkor Wat (Cambodia), where most of the walls of the temple are decorated with friezes in bas-relief where the abundance of female figures stands out, among devatas (or Hindu female goddesses), of which 1500 are counted throughout the temple, and apsaras (or celestial dancers), counting about 2000.

 The nude also has a special significance in Jainism, where its two main sects differ precisely in that some are dressed (shvetambara) and others naked (digambara), since they consider that clothes imprison the soul.
 Thus their art naturally reflects this fact, being common the representation of naked monks and ascetics, as the statue of Gomateśvara (978–993), an imposing figure of 17 meters high representing the great Jain master Bahubali.